How to get to Iceland

 KLM has taken the initiative for Corporate Social Responsibility (CSR) in the airline sector.
 CSR is more than just a label for KLM.
 KLM and Air France together want to set the standard for an integrated approach in the airline sector.
 The CSR policy is directed at customers, employees and society.
 By signing the United Nation’s Global Compact, KLM has contributed to the UN Millennium Development Goals.
 In 2010, AIR FRANCE KLM was placed top of the Dow Jones Sustainability Indexes sector Airlines for the sixth consecutive year.
 AIR FRANCE KLM is also Global Supersector Leader in the umbrella category Travel & Leisure.

 Primera Air is a Danish Leisure Airline which was founded in 2003 as JetX.
 Primera Air Scandinavia has its headquarters in Copenhagen, Denmark.
 Originally it was established in Iceland.
 It is since 2008 wholly owned by Primera Travel Group.
 Primera Air Scandinavia is a member of the Primera Travel Group, and its primary goal is to provide air travel services to the leisure market.
-As a dynamic company it has grown at a steady pace in recent years, and now offers flights from Scandinavia to over 70 destinations in the Mediterranean, Asia, the Caribbean, and the Atlantic.
+As a dynamic company it has grow btm20n at a steady pace in recent years, and now offers flights from Scandinavia to over 70 destinations in the Mediterranean, Asia, the Caribbean, and the Atlantic.
 In 2009 Primera Air established the subsidiary Primera Air Scandinavia.

 Transavia.com (formerly Transavia Airlines CV, styled as transavia.com and known as Transavia) is a Dutch based low-cost airline operating as an independent part of the Air France-KLM group.
 Its main base is at Amsterdam Airport Schiphol while Rotterdam The Hague Airport (RTM), and Eindhoven Airport (EIN) are its secondary hubs.
 In France, Paris-Orly Airport is the main base of its French affiliate.
 Transavia.com chiefly operates scheduled and charter services to leisure destinations.
 It is headquartered in the TransPort Building at Schiphol Airport in Haarlemmermeer.